apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Walmart will report earnings before the bell.
-Here's what to expect**
+**Thunder-Mavericks: 5 takeaways as Luka Doncic delivers in pivotal Game 5**

-You can read more about it [here](https://www.cnbc.com/2024/05/16/walmart-wmt-q1-2025-earnings-.html).
+You can read more about it [here](https://www.nba.com/news/thunder-mavericks-takeaways-game-5-2024-nba-playoffs).

 ## Requirements
 - Python 3.8